Posted by Idaho Youth Ranch on Apr 20, 2017 12:00:00 AM

 Scenario: Stress is the strongest trigger for child abuse and it often comes in the form of punishment.
 Everyone has seen the stressed out mother at Target jerking her child around as he wails for a new toy or a snack or maybe your sister-in-law is having a hard time while her husband is away.
 We all know that face that looks like a ticking time bomb of rage, resentment, stress, and desperation as she snarls under her breath at her child and she just starts to “lose it.”

 What to do: Make a quick comment to calm the parent down.
 It’s important to keep it light and say something like, “Gosh, I know how hard that is.
 I’ve been there, too.
 Is there anything I can do to help you?”
-Will this is hard to do?
+Will this be hard to do?
 Yes, but you could be saving that child from an awful future.

 The parent will most likely become aware of the scene she will calm down.
 Although she might be embarrassed, it will help remind her that she is not alone.

-Don’t: Do not criticize the parent.
+What not to do: Do not criticize the parent.
 Doing so will likely make the situation worse and most likely increase their anger.

 Next Steps: If the situation continues to escalate, then you should call the police.
 In a public place, try to get the license plate number or report it before they can leave the store.
 It is unwise to involve yourself because it could put you in danger.

-What to do: Call CPS.
+What to do: Call Child Protection Services.
 It is not the goal of CPS to take the child out of the home.
 In fact, the opposite is true.
 It is often in the best case of the child and the family to be made aware of resources available in the community, such as the Idaho Youth Ranch Family Services, to get the family back on track and to give the parents skills to raise their children in a healthy and effective manner.

 Not only does this help prevent the child abuse today, but it will also help stop the cycle as those children grow and have families of their own.